How a Piano is Made

 Next is the voicing process.
 This task adjusts the hardness and resiliency of the hammer felts to alter the tone and balance the notes.
 Specifically, in a process called filing, sandpaper is used to smooth the surface of the hammer felt and remove irregular fuzzing, to soften the felt when it has become too compressed, and to re-shape the hammer head.
 For notes that are strung with two or three strings, the hammer is shaped so that it strikes each string in the same way.

 The hammer felt is repeatedly pricked to remove unwanted noise, increase flexibility, and help it produce the core sound.
-This is the main task of voicing, and knowing where to loosen up the felt and by how much requires the kind of expertise that that only highly experienced technicians possess.
+This is the main task of voicing, and knowing where to loosen up the felt and by how much requires the kind of expertise that only highly experienced technicians possess.

 Finished at Last!